-- a) Shall be fit for its purpose in the installation. - b) Has completed the conformity assessment process and is appropriately marked by a Notified Body in compliance with the relevant legislation.
+- a) Shall be fit for its purpose in the installation; - b) Has completed the conformity assessment process and is appropriately marked by a Notified Body in compliance with the relevant legislation.

-Note: for example this means the CE mark but could change as the UK leaves the EU.
+Note: for example, this means the CE mark but could change as the UK leaves the EU.

-5.5 DESIGN AND INSTALLATION
+5.6 DESIGN AND INSTALLATION

-- 5.5.1 All work under this Standard work shall be carried out: - a) with adequate and proper materials which - i) are appropriate for the circumstances in which they are used, - ii) are adequately mixed or prepared, and - iii) are applied, used or fixed so as adequately to perform the functions for which they are designed; and - b) in a workmanlike manner. - 5.5.2 Module layout should allow access for maintenance and emergency services.
+- 5.6.1 All work under this Standard work shall be carried out: - a) with adequate and proper materials which - i) are appropriate for the circumstances in which they are used; - ii) are adequately mixed or prepared; and - iii) are applied, used or fixed so as adequately to perform the functions for which they are designed; and - b) in a workmanlike manner. - 5.6.2 Module layout should allow access for maintenance and emergency services.

-Note: The larger the installation the more care is required and the Solar Trade Association is developing comprehensive guidance on this subject.
+Note: The larger the installation the more care is required and Solar Energy UK is developing comprehensive guidance on this subject.
 Consideration should be given to:

-- the provision of access/walkway around the perimeter of the array - arranging larger arrays into smaller blocks with access corridors between - the provision of permanent protection over fragile roof elements such as skylights - the provision and type of permanent access ladders
+- the provision of access/walkway around the perimeter of the array - arranging larger arrays into smaller blocks with access corridors between - the provision of permanent protection over fragile roof elements such as skylights - the provision and type of permanent access ladders - 5.6.3 PV array DC plug and socket connectors should be protected from water ingress for the lifetime of the system.